-The Chairperson and other Members shall be appointed by the President by warrant under his hand and seal.
+The chairperson and other Members shall be appointed by the President by warrant under his hand and seal.
 The appointment is made on the recommendation of the Committee.

-The Prime Minister is the Chairperosn of the Committee.
-The members are Speaker of the House of teh Pepole; Minister in - Charge of the Ministry of Home Affaris in the Government of Inida.
-Leader of the Opposition in the House of the People; Leader opposition in the Council of States; Deputy Chairment of the Council of States.
+The Prime Minister is the Chairperson of the Committee.
+The members are Speaker of the House of the People, Minister in-charge of the Ministry of Home Affairs in the government of India; Leader of the Opposition in the House of the People; Leader of the opposition in the Council of States, Deputy Chairmen of the Council of States.

-Provided further that no sitting Judge of the Supreme Court or sitting Chief justice of High Court shall be appointed except after consulation with the Chief Justice of India.
+Provided further that no sitting Judge of the Supreme Court or sitting Chief Justice of a High Court shall be appointed except after consultation with the Chief Justice of India.
 Member of the Commission may be removed under the following conditions.

-Subject to the provision of sub-section 92) the chairperson or any other Members or commission shall only be removed from his official by order of the President on the ground of proved misbehavior or incapacity after the Supreme Court, on reference being made it by the President.
+Subject to the provisions of sub-section 92) the chairperson or any other Member of the Commission shall only be removed from his official by order of the President on the ground of proved misbehavior or incapacity after the Supreme Court, on reference being made o it by the President.

-As an insolvent; engages during his term of office in any paid empolyment out side the duties of his office, is unfit to continue in office by reason of infirmity of mind or body, is of unsound mind and stands so declard by a competent court; and is convicted and sentenced to imprisonment for an offence which in the opinion of the President involves moral turpitude.
+As an insolvent; engages during his term of office in any paid employment out side the duties of his office; is unfit to continue in office by reason of infirmity of mind or body; is of unsound mind and stands so declared by a competent court; and is convicted and sentenced to imprisonment for an offence which in the opinion of the President involves moral turpitude